pulpgrinder/passiflora/README.md

 * `src/www/passiflora/buildmenu.js` — menu logic (the `PassifloraMenu` IIFE)
 * `src/www/passiflora/menu.css` — menu styling

-Items prefixed with `*` in `menu.txt` are excluded from the sliding menu entirely — they only exist in the native menu bar.
+Items prefixed with `*` in `menu.txt` are excluded from the sliding menu entirely — they only exist in the native menu bar (if there is one).

 #### Removing the sliding menu